Sarah-LB/HomeLearning/README.md

 ### Problems Encountered

 -  Trying to obtain cards of the same size with the same image dimensions but with good proportions across the range of screen sizes.

+-   Contact form was working locally but when posting the form on the deployed app it was generating a 500 error.
+After hours of frustration, I contacted Tutor Support, who suggested migrating with a heroku prefix and all was solved.

 ### Known Bugs